 Difficulty: Moderate

-Follow an old settler’s route through the muddy forest to the wild beaches at the north end of Vancouver Island.
+The Trail: The Cape Scott Trail follows an old settler’s route through the muddy forest to the wild beaches at the north end of Vancouver Island.
 Choose from several campsites on sandy beaches, then day hike out to the Cape Scott Lighthouse.

-More Info: Get details on this hike in my Cape Scott Trail guide and my book, Backpacking on Vancouver Island.
-Join the Cape Scott Park Facebook group for the latest trail conditions.
+- Join the Cape Scott Park Facebook group for the latest trail conditions.
 For camping fee info, see Cape Scott Provincial Park.

-Check it out: The Cape Scott Trail is hikeable all year, so it made my list of the best spring backpacking trips in British Columbia AND… You can get to this hike without a car!
-It’s on my list of car-free backpacking trips in BC.
+- The Cape Scott Trail is hikeable all year, so it made my list of the best spring backpacking trips in British Columbia

 Best Backpacking Trips in Eastern BC and the Rocky Mountains